How many of you are tired of winter and ready for spring?

 When I did this with my daughter, we spent a lot of time looking at vanGogh’s painting that we found online, and I asked her a lot of questions about it.
 She thought that the swirls looked like the wind and that the stars looked like fairy dust.
 She developed a story to go along with the painting and we recorded it, saved it online and gave it a QR code.
 Then, we printed the code and pasted it on the back.
 Now when she shares the print with someone, they can also listen to her story.
 We also spent a good bit of time talking about shapes and proportion, as well as what happened when the salt hit the wet paint.
 As with most arts integration and STEAM lessons, it’s all about the intention in which you use the art and the other content areas.

-How do you encourage art-making and integration at home?
+How do you encourage art-making and integration at home like making this Starry Night Card?
 We’d love to hear the ideas you can share to make meaningful learning available anywhere!

 Susan Riley is the founder and President of EducationCloset.com.
 She focuses on teacher professional development in arts integration, Common Core State Standards, 21st century learning skills, and technology.
 She is also a published author and frequent presenter at national conferences on Arts Integration and Arts and the Common Core.